CORINNA AND THERESA WILLIAMS, @celsious_SOCIAL

 We are trying to offer an experience to our customers that exceeds the traditional laundry routine.
 We therefore try to re-invent ourselves every week and come up with cool concepts and events to provide more than just a service.
 We love when this turns into an opportunity to team-up with other like-minded companies, especially female entrepreneurs!
 CELSIOUS shall be a home for community and creativity.
 Our FASHIONEASTER event will be a three-day-pop-up featuring INGA-LENA among other exciting program.
 Women can shop and try on clothes while washing their laundry.
 We will also offer a creative workshop and Easter brunch!
 You should definitely come by.

 We love Dimes for their beautiful healthy dishes full of flavor.
 Also, Van Leeuwen – amazing (vegan and dairy) ice cream.
 Their branding is great!

 8. Talking lifestyle: How do you eat your granola?

 Corinna: I like my granola with goat milk yogurt and home-made apple sauce or bananas.

 Theresa: Also yogurt but cow milk with berries and cream on top.

 9. You grew up in Germany.
 Any typical habits that you always kept?

 Corinna: Vollkornbrot – a good, dark, non-wheat multigrain bread.
 Hands down!

 Theresa: Leberwurst – I actually keep chicken livers in the freezer to make my own liver pate whenever I crave it.

-10. Speaking of – WhY New York?
-What made you choose Williamsburg above Manhattan?
+10. Why New York?
+And what made you choose BK above Manhattan?